sparkfun/usb-scale/README.md

 To use the server in your own web app, just make the appropriate changes to the code found within the `<script>` tags in `templates/index.html`

+If you'd like to run the server in the background, you might consider using `pythonw`